dmtopp/wdi_project_two/OUTLINE.md

 #### Minimum goals

-+ Users should be able to create accounts
++ Users should be able to create accounts ("as a user, I want to be able to create an account so I can share my reviews and interact with other users")
-+ Users should be able to modify their account info and delete their account
++ Users should be able to modify their account info and delete their account ("as a user, I want to be able to edit my account info in case my information changes or I no longer want to have an account")
-+ Users should be able to add a new bathroom
++ Users should be able to add a new bathroom ("as a user, I want to be able to share my experience with other users")
-+ Users should be able to write a review of a bathroom and give it a rating out of 5 stars
++ Users should be able to write a review of a bathroom and give it a rating out of 5 stars ("as a user, I want to be able to share my experience with other users")
-+ **Users should be able to search for bathrooms near their location**
++ **Users should be able to search for bathrooms near their location** ("as a user, I want to find a nice bathroom near me because I have to pee")

 #### Above and beyond